thiagoxvo/introducing-elixir/README.md

 # introducing-elixir

-## This repo contains my exercices from Introducing Elixir book read.
+## This repo contains my exercices from Introducing Elixir book.